IP-CAM/Honeypot-Extension-for-Opencart/module/README.md

 ## Description

-The **Honeypot** is an OpenCart anti-spambot extension that prevents spambots from registering new accounts, placing requests, fake orders, etc.
+The **Honeypot** is an OpenCart anti-spambot extension that prevents spambots from registering new accounts, submitting requests, and placing fake orders.
 Compatible with OpenCart 3.x/4.x versions and PHP >= 7.1.

 ### What is a honeypot?

-*Honeypot* is an anti-spam technique that baits bots into filling out hidden form fields and then rejects their form submissions.
-Human customers cannot see the field so they don’t fill it out.
-However, bots will download the HTML code and attempt to fill out every field within the form.
-We can use this behavior to guess which submissions are from automated bots and reject them.
-Unlike traditional CAPTCHAs, which hinder user experience (UX) by interrupting and slowing down the customer journey, honeypot is invisible to customers and requires no action from them.
+*Honeypot* is an anti-spam technique that baits bots into filling out hidden form fields and then rejects their submissions.
+Human users cannot see these fields, so they leave them empty.
+However, bots parse the HTML code and attempt to complete every available field.
+This behavior allows us to identify and block automated bot submissions.

+Unlike traditional CAPTCHAs, which disrupt the user experience (UX) by creating friction and slowing down the customer journey, honeypot protection is invisible to users and requires no action from them.

 ## Features